GN296qt/java/oops/README.md

 - called each time the applet becomes active
 - eg when the page containing the applet is visited
 - used to strat animations or threads
-3. paint()
+3. paint(Graphics g)
-- invoked to redraw the applet's interface.it takes graphics object as an argument
+- invoked to redraw the applet's interface.
+- it takes graphics object as an argument
 - used for all graphical output
 4. stop()
 - called when the applet becomes inactive
-- eg the user navigates away from the page page containing it
+- eg the user navigates away from the page containing it
 - used to stop animations or threads to conserve system resources
 5. destroy()
 - invoked when the applet is about to be unloaded permanently